 it is firmly rooted in, and integrated around Christ, who holds "all

 the treasures of wisdom and knowledge" (Col 2:3).

 Dr. James D. Strauss served as professor of theology and philosophy

-capacity and wide academic interests have amazed both his students and
+capacity and wide academic interests amazed both his students and

-The contributors are all directly indebted to Professor Strauss.
+The book contributors are all directly indebted to Professor Strauss, either as his teaching colleagues or as his former students.
 However,

 they do not simply mimic their mentor; they offer their own significant

 Rich Knopp (Ph.D., Philosophy, University of Illinois)

 Dr. Keith Ray (D.Min., Trinity Evangelical Divinity School): "The Christian Mind--a Straussian Theme with No Variation: A Biography of James D. Strauss"